amandeepmittal/amanhimself.dev/content/posts/change-comment-color-visibility-in-a-vs-code-theme.md

 ## Conclusion

 VS Code's flexibility in customization is a significant advantage.
 It allows you to tailor any theme to your liking.
-To learn more about syntax highlighting, tokens and scopes, see [VS Code documentation](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#textmate-tokens-and-scopes).
+To learn more about syntax highlighting, tokens, and scopes, see [VS Code documentation](https://code.visualstudio.com/api/language-extensions/syntax-highlight-guide#textmate-tokens-and-scopes).